minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-cups-in-bowls.md

 ### Game 2

-I put some kibbles into the bowls and then I put yoghurt cups as obstacles on top of them face down.
-On the floor it took Miki two minutes to get all the kibbles out and when I put them into the cardboard box it took Miki about four minutes.
+I put some kibble into the bowls and then I put yoghurt cups as obstacles on top of them face down.
+On the floor it took Miki two minutes to get all the kibble out and when I put them into the cardboard box it took Miki about four minutes.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAIcHdmRNP992p8QlkB9EqSa/aktivointi/kupit-kulhoissa/DSC43086-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAoWBotWnzlLz9Dy4GGe60Ca/aktivointi/kupit-kulhoissa/DSC43086.jpg)